bakpakin/Fennel/README.md

 If you don't have Lua already installed on your system, you can run `make fennel-bin LUA=lua/src/lua` instead to build a standalone binary that has its own internal version of Lua.
+This requires having a C compiler installed; normally `gcc`.

 See the [contributing guide](CONTRIBUTING.md) for details about how to work on the source.